 What more could I ask for?
-The only regret I have is taking part in the rebellion against Wasim Akram captaincy in 1994 when Pakistan tour to New Zealand.
-Another deep regret that the Justice Malik Qayyum match-fixing inquiry commission fined me three years ago though it found no evidence of my involvement in match-fixing scandals.”
+The only regret I have is taking part in the rebellion against Wasim Akram’s captaincy in 1994 when Pakistan toured New Zealand.
+Another deep regret is that the Justice Malik Qayyum match-fixing inquiry commission fined me three years ago though it found no evidence of my involvement in match-fixing scandals.”

 Despite struggling increasingly with long-term knee problems, Saeed was the only Pakistan batsman to score a hundred at the World Cup, making 103 in the defeat to India.
 Saeed, who forged a fine opening partnership with Aamer Sohail, became a devout Muslim after the death of his daughter in August 2001.

-He had words of praise for Sohail, saying he was a fine attacking player who under-stood the game and took pride in playing for Pakistan.
-Moreover, he said, I knew personally how well Wasim Akram, Waqar Younis, Inzamam-ul-Haq, Rashid Latif, Moin Khan, and Muhammad Yousaf, how they had served Pakistan.
-I had seen them and play only 20 percent fit on the request of the coach and manager and I’m glad that I had delivered.
+He had words of praise for Aamir Sohail, saying he was a fine attacking player who understood the game and took pride in playing for Pakistan.
+Moreover, he said, I knew personally how well Wasim Akram, Waqar Younis, Inzamam-ul-Haq, Rashid Latif, Moin Khan, and Muhammad Yousaf, how had served Pakistan.
+I had seen them play only 20 percent fit on the request of the coach and manager and I’m glad that I had delivered.

-According to Cricket most prestigious Wisden’s “Saeed Anwar was majestic timer and placement was Anwar’s hallmarks.
+According to Cricket’s most prestigious Wisden, “Saeed Anwar was the majestic timer and placement was Anwar’s hallmark.
 He was super capable of electrifying starts in all crickets through graceful stroke play rather than brute force.
-He loved driving through the off side with minimal footwork.
-Saeed has the ability to annihilate any bowler offering width outside off stump.
-Although he too regularly guided the ball straight into the hands of fourth slip or gully.
+He loved driving through the offside with minimal footwork.
+Saeed has the ability to annihilate any bowler offering width outside off the stump.
+Although he too regularly guided the ball straight into the hands of the fourth slip or gully.

 He first came to prominence as a one-day player but soon achieved equal success in Test cricket.
-Although Saeed Anwar fielding was weak, because of injury prone, and his footwork became less assured as his career drew to a close.
+Although Saeed Anwar’s fielding was weak, because of injury-prone, his footwork became less assured as his career drew to a close.
 Opting to take a break from the game after the death of his daughter in August 2001, he was a lesser force when he came back, though he still managed a hundred against India in the 2003 World Cup.

 His batting prowess on the wane, Anwar finally announced his retirement just before Pakistan’s home series against Bangladesh.
 The record for the highest score in one-day cricket was a daunting challenge for modern cricketers.
-On his day he was one of the most gracefully compelling players on the international stage Saeed as gifted as Tendulkar, Mark Waugh, and Brian Lara.
-Imran Khan the former Pakistan greats paid glowing tributes to record-breaking opener Saeed Anwar.
+In his day he was one of the most gracefully compelling players on the international stage Saeed was as gifted as Tendulkar, Mark Waugh, and Brian Lara.
+Imran Khan former Pakistan great paid glowing tributes to the record-breaking opener, Saeed Anwar.

 But Saeed did not have the hunger for runs of a Tendulkar and Lara,” said Imran for whom Saeed made his debut in 1990-91.
-One of his fellow opener Ramiz Raja called Anwar a terrific player.
-Saeed was a terrific player and to me, he was the most naturally gifted player of our era and came after a long way after scoring two zero’s in his first Test.
+One of his fellow openers Ramiz Raja called Anwar a terrific player.
+Saeed was a terrific player and to me, he was the most naturally gifted player of our era and came a long way after scoring two zeroes in his first Test.

 Moreover, Saeed Anwar said, I would be eager to do something on these lines if the Board constitutes a proper coaching panel which should include players like Wasim Akram, myself, Waqar Younis to do permanent work at the academies” Pakistan Cricket Board Chairman Lt General Taugir Zia said his Board would pay Saeed the richest of tributes.
 “Players like Saeed are born once in a lifetime,” Tauqir Zia said.